hazg/sveltestrap-paginate/README.md

 For this component to work, it needs to know:
 - `totalItems`: the total number of the original list (unpaginated list).
-- `pageSize`: the number of items displayed per page.
+- `perPage`: the number of items displayed per page.
 - `currentPage`: the currently selected page.

 This will display all page links in the navigation.
 If you want to limit the maximum number of the displayed links, use the `limit` prop.